 I’m married to Daniel, who is wonderful,

 If you want to cowork here with me on Whidbey, email me (firstname.lastname@example.org) or hit the Lori Author page on Facebook or Silly Dog Studios site to see what we’re up to.
 In our 12 years in the Seattle house, we had so much fun, culminating in co-founding Hopscotch CD – 1.8 Miles of Fun!, a neighborhood-spanning annual summer event, with neighborhood treasure Jackson Commons.
 To this day, my Community Jedi Master award that neighbor Knox of Jackson Commons gave me is my most treasured professional award.
-You will not regret checking out Hopscotch CD 4 next June if you’re in the Seattle area!
+You will not regret checking out Hopscotch CD 6 next summer if you’re in the Seattle area!

-Daniel and I, Eva the dog, and Bella, Joe, and Batman, the cats, now live at Pirate House on Whidbey Island, an hour northwest of Seattle.
-We’re also care partners with my mom Linda, who has Alzheimer’s disease, and dad Jim, primary caregiver for 10 years.
-They currently live part time here on Whidbey and part of the winter in sunnier Arizona.
-If you’re in the area, you’re likely to find us beach walking with Eva, working together at the new coworking space on Whidbey (in the Old Bayview Schoolhouse, Wednesdays, 9:30 to 4:30–join us!), hanging out with mom and dad, or at The Clyde Theater watching movies.
-Together we host photography and creativity retreats and workshops and darkroom days here too.
+Daniel and I, Eva the dog, and Bella, Joe, and Batman, the cats, now live at Silly Dog Studios on Whidbey Island, an hour northwest of Seattle.
+We’re also care partners with my mom Linda, who has Alzheimer’s disease, and dad Jim, her primary caregiver for ~15 years.
+They live here on Whidbey near us now too.
+If you’re in the area, you’re likely to find us farm, woods, and beach walking with Eva, working together and hosting friends here at Silly Dog, hanging out with mom and dad, or at The Clyde Theater watching movies.
+Together we host creativity, photography, and poetry retreats and workshops and darkroom days here too.
 This year, six friends are teaching here too.

 For those who really like history, I’m a former researcher who spent five years studying 40 self-organizing groups along the west coast of the United States.
 I came away with some of the best definitions of self-organizing group and community that exist, in my humble opinion, which I can say now that I’m a poet, not a researcher anymore, yes? 😉 A self-organizing group is a collective whose members are surprised and delighted by what they become and do together.
-A community is everyone who believes in you on your behalf each moment you can’t believe in yourself.
+A community is everyone who believes in you on your behalf every moment that you can’t believe in yourself.
 A playful elder is a brave collective being who has let go of all belief that humans don’t matter and that life herself doesn’t want us here.

 Our Lived-Adventure Series

 All these books are available on Amazon.com.
 Books 4 through 8 ae available elsewhere through other major online retailers.
-For books 4 through 7, you can really treat yourself and your community by walking into a bookstore, meeting a local book seller, and asking them to order one for you.
+For books 4 through 8, you can also really treat yourself and your community by walking into a bookstore, meeting a local book seller, and asking them to order one for you.
 Local bookstores help make neighborhoods that rock!
 Neighborhoods that rock get us through the worst of times.
 Support yours!